-I believe the best way to learn wedding photography is by second shooting with an experienced photographer.
-To be at real weddings, faced with the real challenges of shooting a wedding is the best education there is.
-Styled shoots are great for portfolio building and creative exploration, but having real world experience second shooting a wedding will help you immensely.
+I believe the best way to learn wedding photography is by being a second photographer for an experienced photographer.
+To be at real weddings, faced with real photography challenges is the best education there is.
+Styled shoots are great for portfolio building and creative exploration, but having real-world experience in second shooting a wedding will help you immensely.

 Second shooting a wedding will help you learn how much you love weddings.

-I was very nervous about second shooting my first wedding, but afterwards I realized it was my calling to become a wedding photographer.
-I’m thankful to the first photographer who gave me a chance, because it changed my life.
+I was very nervous about second shooting my first wedding, but afterward, I realized it was my calling to become a wedding photographer.
+I’m thankful to the first photographer who gave me a chance because it changed my life.

 Second shoot a few weddings for a few photographers before you do your first wedding as a lead photographer.
 Some people find they love second shooting more than being lead.
 And that’s great, because there are plenty of opportunities out there for dedicated second shooters.